Manresa Jesuit Retreat House, Bloomfield Hills, Michigan

 UNITED STATES OF AMERICA, 2005, personalized photo postage

-Manresa Jesuit Retreat House, in Bloomfield Hills, Michigan, was founded in 1926 by Catholic laymen who maintained ownership of the property until 1945, and control of the finances until 1960, transferring these on the respective dates to the Society of Jesus.
+Manresa Jesuit Retreat House, in Bloomfield Hills, Michigan, was founded in 1926 by Catholic laymen who maintained ownership of the property until 1945, and control of the finances until 1960, transferring these in the respective years to the Jesuits.
 But Jesuit directors ran the house and its retreats from the beginning.
-Manresa offers weekly conference retreats, year-round individually directed retreats, workshops and numerous other offerings including a two-year long Internship in Ignatian Spirituality.
-In 1934 the original manor house burned and a new building, seen here, was completed in 1936.
+Manresa offers weekly conference retreats, year-round, individually-directed retreats, workshops and numerous other offerings including a five-course Seminar on Ignatian Spirituality, and an Internship in Spiritual Companionship.
+In 1934 the original manor house burned and a new building, seen above, was completed in 1936.
 The building has been added onto several times since.
-More